muzzley/muzzley-client/README.md

       // Connect to muzzley server with your token muzzley.connect('token1', function(activity){

-        // you get a activity object with all activity settings console.log(activity);
+        // You get a activity object with all activity settings console.log(activity);

         // You start listening for the 'participantJoin' Event